jonwashburn/riemann-recognition-geometry-up/ROUTE3_POSITIVITY_BRIDGE.md

 ### Route‑3 Positivity Bridge (RH‑Equivalent Core): RS Passivity → Carathéodory/Herglotz → \(\mu \ge 0\)

+---

+## 🔄 PROACTIVE EXECUTION PROTOCOL

+This document is part of the Route‑3 plan.
+When executing:

+1. **Context:** This is the RH-equivalent positivity step — all other parts are "standard analysis"
+2. **Current status:** Positivity comes from PSC → Herglotz → μ ≥ 0 (already axiomatized)
+3. **Remaining work:** See `ROUTE3_LEMMA_COMPLETION_LOOP.md` for detailed axiom status
+4. **Key insight:** The splice brings μ_spec from `Riemann-active.txt` into Route-3

+**Anti-stall rule:** If a positivity bridge lemma is blocked (Herglotz/Carathéodory), try one smaller lemma extraction (e.g. “positive-definite kernel → measure” in a restricted setting) before declaring a blocker.

+---

 This document isolates the **only RH‑equivalent step** in the Route‑3 program:

 - from the identity/bookkeeping representation